 Personal projects: Whenever she’s got too much energy, she puts on a chef's apron and finds herself hosting supper clubs, popups and workshops.
 She tends to cook with what's seasonal and local, even while making dishes from home.
 Her debut cookbook, Chicken and Rice (Fig Tree, Penguin Books), combines the best of British ingredients with Southeast Asian flavours.
 Shu is already looking for the next fun, delicious thing to work on.

-Please contact me if you want to discuss something that is crazy wonderful and/or will help me pay my rent.
+Please contact me if you want to discuss something that is fun and delicious and/or will help me pay my rent.